srcfl/srcful-documentation/docs/developer/auth.md

 Where:
 - **delegate**: The original delegate token signed by the issuer.
 Importantly this token contains the permissions, nonce and delegateKey
 - **cert**: The certificate token signed by bifrost.
 Importantly it contains new created and expiration times as well as the nonce of the original delegate token and a bifrost key id.

+Note the subtype (styp) in the header is set to renew.

 A client application will periodically ask Bifrost for a new certificate token and build its own renew token based on this.
 This can then be used in the backend API calls according to the permissions of the original token.
 If the original token is revoked by the user, bifrost will not issue a new certificate.